anabb55/Topic-Clustering-of-Political-Debates/README.md

 ## TF-IDF Vectorization

-The cleaned text was converted into numerical form using **TF-IDF**, which highlights informative terms.
+After preprocessing, the text was transformed into numerical features using **TF-IDF (Term Frequency–Inverse Document Frequency)**.
+TF-IDF measures how important a word is within a document relative to the entire collection of documents.
+- Words that appear frequently in one debate but rarely across others receive higher weights,
+- While common words that appear in nearly all documents are downweighted.

+This representation captures the distinctiveness of terms and provides a meaningful basis for clustering.

 Key parameters:
-- 3000 most relevant terms
+- Limited to 3000 most informative terms
-- Unigrams and bigrams included
+- Included both unigrams and bigrams
-- English stop words removed
+- Removed English stop words

-The output was a sparse matrix representing word importance across debates.
+The result was a sparse matrix where each debate is represented by a weighted vector of term importance.

 ---